warleon/jsonresume-theme-html/README.md

 - Proper DOCTYPE and semantic structure
 - Meta tags for SEO and viewport
 - Hierarchical content organization using appropriate HTML elements
-- CSS classes present but with no styling applied
+- Compact CSS styling focused on proximity and spacing
-- Clean, readable markup
+- Clean, readable markup optimized for information density

-Perfect for developers who want full control over styling or need unstyled HTML for integration purposes.
+Perfect for professionals who need a clean, compact resume layout that maximizes information display while maintaining excellent readability and accessibility.